Kobylí: Geography

 Kobylí is located about 18 km north of Břeclav and 35 km southeast of Brno.
 The municipal territory lies mostly in the Ždánice Forest, but it also extends into the Kyjov Hills in the east.
 The highest point is the hill Kobylí vrch at 334 m above sea level.
 The Trkmanka River flows through the municipality.

 History

 The first written mention of Kobylí is from 1252, when the village was donated to the Cistercian monastery in Žďár nad Sázavou.
 Vineyards in Kobylí were mentioned already in 1255.
-From 1312 to 1594, Kobylí was owned by Lords of Lipá as a part of the Hodonín estate.
+From 1312 to 1594, Kobylí was owned by the Lords of Lipá as part of the Hodonín estate.
 About 100 people lived in the village in 1594.
-In 1594–1614, the estate was a property of Counts of Salm-Neuburg.
+In 1594–1614, the estate was a property of the Counts of Salm-Neuburg.

 In 1614–1647, Kobylí was ruled by the Žampach of Potštejn family.
 During the Thirty Years' War, the village was repeatedly looted and only ten inhabitants left.
 After 1647, it changed hands several times, until it was acquired by a branch of the Liechtenstein family in 1692.